September 9, 2024

 1. Initial: Processes are ad hoc and uncontrolled.
 Mostly, success relies on individual efforts and can’t be replicated due to poorly defined processes.

-2. Repeatable: Tasks begin to be repetitive and it’s possible to find common patterns.
+2. Repeatable: Tasks begin to be repetitive, and it’s possible to find common patterns.
 Necessary processes are established, defined, and documented.
 Plus, basic project management techniques are in place, allowing repeatable successes in key areas.

 3. Defined: The organization has clearly defined processes.
 This enables better documentation, standardization, and integration.